Samantha Ratnam: Tenure

 During her time in state politics, Ratnam has established parliamentary inquiries into the growing threat of far-right extremism (2022), the biodiversity extinction crisis (2019), and the waste and recycling crisis (2019).

 According to The Age, between November 2018 and November 2021, Ratnam voted with the Andrews Government's position 62.4% of the time, the fourth-most of any Legislative Council crossbencher.

+In 2023, Ratnam threatened to block a proposal by the Labor Party in Victoria to increase housing supply unless half of all new developments were either affordable housing or public housing.
+At the time, South Australia required that 15% of all new development were affordable housing, of which 5% were for the highest-need groups.
+She said that for the Greens to support reforms to increase housing supply, "the reforms must demonstrate that they meaningfully address housing affordability, and are not merely a free ride for the property industry."
+Ratnam also called for a two-year rent freeze.

+2025 federal election

+In April 2024, Ratnam announced her intention to run for Greens preselection for Wills again in the 2025 federal election.
+Later that month, Ratnam was pre-selected as the Greens candidate for Wills.
+She resigned as state party leader on 23 April 2024, and then from the Victorian Legislative Council on 8 November 2024.

 Academic research

 As a social work PhD student, Ratnam contributed to a number of peer-reviewed research papers and academic books, including: